SergeySSmirnov/uniteller-php-sdk/README.md

 <br />

 ## Compliance with technical procedures
 * TP Internet Equation v.
-1.41 rev. 2
+1.41 rev. 2 (implemented not all)
 * Payments with fiscalization v.
-2.1.10 rev. 1-1
+2.1.10 rev. 1-1 (implemented not all)

 ## Description
 PHP (5.5+) SDK for integration internet-acquiring of the Uniteller (unofficial).